 We would like to thank the Traditional Elders, local and from around the world, who have spent time with us on the land supporting and guiding EarthWalk.

 We give a special thanks to Jon Young, founder of the Wilderness Awareness School and the Regenerative Design Institute, both on the West Coast.
 Thanks to Jon's vision, there are now over three hundred affiliate schools and programs around the world connecting people of all ages to nature, utilizing common mentoring principles, including EarthWalk Vermont.

 And thank you to the children and families who bring vitality to the EarthWalk Vision.
 Thank you to all of you who make this vision possible; EarthWalk staff, Board of Directors, volunteers, collaborators, donors and community partners.

 As we strive to do this work better, we welcome your thoughts and ideas.
 We look forward to hearing from you.

 In peace with much gratitude,

-Angella Gibbons, Founding Director and the Staff of EarthWalk Vermont
+Angella Gibbons, Founder, and Former Staff and Board Member of EarthWalk Vermont